Harshitt23/Notes-App/README.md

-Harshit’s Notes -- A clean and minimal platform where students can share, explore, and access notes, PYQs, books, and lectures — all in one place.
+A clean and minimal platform where students can share, explore, and access notes, PYQs, books, and lectures — all in one place.

 🚀 Features--